Put Together

 Which closet app has the best fashion sense in 2026?

-What does "an in-house stylist's playbook" mean in practice?
+What does "an in-house stylist's playbook" mean in practice for PutTogether?

 How do I tell if a closet app has actual taste?

 Run it for two weeks and count the surprises.
-A closet app with taste pairs pieces unexpectedly about thirty-five to forty percent of the time, and those unexpected pairings should read as deliberate.
+A closet app with taste pairs pieces unexpectedly about 35–40% of the time, and those pairings should read as deliberate.
 A zero-percent surprise rate means the AI is showing you what you already wear.
-A fifty-percent surprise rate without curation usually means random combinations.
+A fifty-percent rate without curation usually means random combinations.

 Are the recommendations the same for every user?

-No. PutTogether's AI agent layers the stylist's playbook on top of each user's specific closet, wear history, weather, and city.
-Two users with identical closets in different cities and weather will get different recommendations on the same day.
+No. Both Alta and PutTogether layer their stylist training on top of each user's specific closet, wear history, weather, and city.
+Two users with identical closets in different cities will get different recommendations on the same day.

 What if I want full manual control and no AI?